d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 ### Activation Functions

 Besides, AlexNet changed the sigmoid activation function to a simpler ReLU activation function.
-On one hand, the computation of the ReLU activation function is simpler.
+On the one hand, the computation of the ReLU activation function is simpler.
 For example, it does not have the exponentiation operation found in the sigmoid activation function.
  On the other hand, the ReLU activation function makes model training easier when using different parameter initialization methods.
 This is because, when the output of the sigmoid activation function is very close to 0 or 1, the gradient of these regions is almost 0, so that backpropagation cannot continue to update some of the model parameters.
 In contrast, the gradient of the ReLU activation function in the positive interval is always 1.
 Therefore, if the model parameters are not properly initialized, the sigmoid function may obtain a gradient of almost 0 in the positive interval, so that the model cannot be effectively trained.

 ### Capacity Control and Preprocessing